We’ve Planned Over $625,000,000 For Canadians!

 Montreal, QC – Age 30/33

-Helped them save over $1000 in fees each year and consolidated their financial picture
+Helped them save fees each year and consolidate their financial picture

 Edmonton, AB – Age 57

 Helped Robert create a plan that allowed him to keep his home and realize he can retire in 3 years

 Robert was a recent widower and was looking for help to understand how his financial picture has changed since his wife’s passing.
 He was expecting a lump sum payment from his wife’s estate and wasn’t sure what to do with the money.
 He didn’t know when he could afford to retire and needed help figuring out what to do.

 We helped him understand his various options for how to use the money from his wife’s estate.
 His two biggest concerns were whether to stay in the house he and his wife called home for so many years and how to know when he could afford to retire.
 We reviewed his overall situation, including the expected payment from his wife’s estate, his existing investments and debts, and his workplace pension plan.
 We helped him decide to use some of the money to pay off his mortgage and to add a rental suite.
 These changes allow him to retire in 3 years and stay in his home, with enough left over to maximize a new TFSA.

 Robert was so relieved to know he could achieve the goals that he decided to move all of his investments to WealthBar.
 He wanted to know that his investments were built to last through the ups and downs of the market, and he liked the peace of mind provided by our private investment pools.
 Robert feels comfortable having more downside protection because of the broader diversification the private investment pools provide.

 Toronto, ON – Age 63/58